Toussaint-Manzi/hotel-management/README.md

-This is dope initiative official website codebase
+This is hotel management official codebase